azrielmt/vct-masters-madrid-data/README.md

 So, how did the Sentinels win this tournament?
 While VALORANT is a complex game, statistics of players are one thing, but strats and the synergy of a team is another as well.
 We won't be able to take a look at the latter, only the former, with this dataset.
 Let's take a look at the data to see if there are any anomalies looking at the stats of each players, while also data cleaning and using visualizations to see.

 # Glossary

+# Sentinels Roster Notes
+- TenZ was the longest tenured member for the team, joining as early as [March 2021](https://liquipedia.net/valorant/TenZ).
+- Zekken has been with Sentinels since signing in [October 2022](https://liquipedia.net/valorant/Zekken).
+- Sacy also has been with Sentinels since signing in [October 2022](https://liquipedia.net/valorant/Sacy).
+That was also the offseason after Sacy won [VALORANT Champions Istanbul](https://liquipedia.net/valorant/VCT/2022/Champions) with the other Americas team, originating from Brazil, LOUD.
+- Zellsis was signed as a substitute and eventually became a starter for the team by the start of the [2024 season](https://liquipedia.net/valorant/Zellsis).
+- johnqt was the most recent signing for Sentinels, joining [September 2023](https://liquipedia.net/valorant/Johnqt) after playing in Challengers (VALORANT's Tier 2 circuit).

+# Sources